Container Magic

 Why Generate Dockerfiles?

 One benefit of generating Dockerfiles rather than writing them by hand is that container-magic enforces best practices automatically.
-Generated Dockerfiles always clean up package manager caches after installation (rm -rf /var/lib/apt/lists/* for APT, --no-cache for APK, dnf clean all for DNF), use --no-install-recommends to avoid pulling in unnecessary packages, and pass --no-cache-dir to pip.
-Related operations are combined into single RUN statements to minimise layers.
-These are things that are easy to forget or get wrong when writing Dockerfiles by hand.
+Generated Dockerfiles always clean up package manager caches after installation (rm -rf /var/lib/apt/lists/* for APT, --no-cache for APK, dnf clean all for DNF), use --no-install-recommends to avoid pulling in unnecessary packages, pass --no-cache-dir to pip, and combine related operations into single RUN statements to minimise layers.
+These are easy to forget or get wrong when writing Dockerfiles by hand.

 Container-magic is also a development-only tool.
 The generated Dockerfile, build script, and run script are standalone and only require Docker or Podman - there’s no lock-in.
 Anyone can use your project without ever installing container-magic.